At a Glance

 Graduate ASD Teaching Assistant – Primary – Leeds

-Are you a graduate wishing to take the first steps towards a career in SEN / ASD teaching?
+Are you a graduate who wishes to take the first steps towards a career in SEN / ASD teaching?

-Would you like to gain classroom experience as a Teaching Assistant at a thriving primary school?
+Do you wish to build up your classroom experience as a Teaching Assistant at a thriving primary school?

-Start in September at this welcoming primary school in Leeds in a rewarding Graduate ASD Teaching Assistant role!
+Start in September at this warm & welcoming primary school based in Leeds in a highly rewarding Graduate ASD Teaching Assistant role!

-To express your interest in this role, please apply on this page today!
+To register your interest in this highly rewarding role please simply apply on this page today!

 - Graduate ASD Teaching Assistant